 Denver Adopts Vision Zero

-In 2016, Denver attempted to improve safety for pedestrians by adopting Vision Zero, a travel safety program that aims to prioritize equity (pedestrians have a right to travel safely too!) and human life in all transit design decisions.
-Vision Zero is a comprehensive approach to traffic safety that utilizes data analysis, collaboration between traffic planners, engineers, policymakers, and public health professionals, roadway restructuring, and speed management to prioritize human life over travel speed.
+In 2016, Denver attempted to improve safety for pedestrians by adopting Vision Zero, a travel safety program that aims to prioritize equity (pedestrians have a right to travel safely, too) and human life in all transit design decisions.
+Vision Zero is a comprehensive approach to traffic safety that involves data analysis; collaboration between traffic planners, engineers, policymakers and public health professionals; roadway restructuring; and speed management to prioritize human life over travel speed.
 This program is the force behind many of Denver’s road and sidewalk improvements over the past few years.

-Some people wrongly assume that if a pedestrian is struck while outside of a crosswalk or “jaywalking,” the accident will automatically be considered the pedestrian’s fault.
-This is simply not true.
+Some people wrongly assume that if a pedestrian is struck while crossing a street outside of a crosswalk, known as “jaywalking,” the accident will automatically be considered the pedestrian’s fault.
+This is not true.
 Pedestrians have a responsibility to watch where they are going, but drivers also have a responsibility to follow traffic laws and pay attention to the road.
 Every accident is different.

-Sadly, the injuries involved in pedestrian accidents are often debilitating, permanent, or fatal.
-Common injuries such as broken bones, internal injuries, and traumatic brain injuries often require lengthy hospital stays.
+Sadly, the injuries involved in pedestrian accidents are often debilitating, permanent or fatal.
+Common injuries, such as broken bones, internal injuries and traumatic brain injuries (TBIs) often require lengthy hospital stays.
 Complete recovery is rare.

 If you or a loved one has been injured while walking, you will need a fighter by your side.
-At Shafner Law, our Denver personal injury attorneys have negotiated many successful recoveries for pedestrians who have been struck by motor vehicles.
+At Shafner Injury Law, we are Denver personal injury attorneys who have negotiated many successful recoveries for pedestrians who have been struck by motor vehicles.
 We want to help you, too.